2022 Community Arts Access Grant Awards

 - To increase access and outreach to the arts for underserved populations.

 - To foster collaboration among organizations and artists.
-The grants are made possible in part by the Illinois Arts Council Agency, the City of Rockford, and contributions from our members.
+The grants are made possible in part by the Illinois Arts Council Agency, the City of Rockford, and Amazon.

 The Arc of Winnebago, Boone, Ogle counties

 Project: “Project Art” – This program serves individuals with intellectual and developmental disabilities with guided art sessions, skill-building art instruction, and entrepreneurship opportunities.

 Project: Mt.
 Morris Campus Concerts – This program provides a wide variety of quality music to the public, free of charge, throughout the summer months; additionally, Campus Concerts will incorporate a farmer’s market with craft vendors and food concessions.

 Project: Rockford New Words – This program presents ten new works written for performance by writers from Rockford and around the world.
 Accepted forms include spoken word poetry, raps, plays, storytelling, and monologues.
 This program offers each writer a royalty for the rights to perform their work, providing local writers the opportunity to have their work presented to the public alongside the work of national and international writers.